Bouvier des Flandres

 The Bouvier des Flandres is a herding dog breed originating in Flanders, Belgium.
 They were originally used for general farm work including cattle droving, sheep herding, and cart pulling, and nowadays as guard dogs and police dogs, as well as being kept as pets.

 The French name of the breed means, literally, "Cow Herder of Flanders", referring to the Flemish origin of the breed.
 Other names for the breed are Toucheur de Boeuf (cattle driver), Vlaamse Koehond (Flemish cow dog), and Vuilbaard (dirty beard).

 History

 The monks at the Ter Duinen monastery were among the earliest known dog breeders in Flanders.
 The bouviers bred by them are recorded as having been bred from imports such as Irish wolfhounds and Scottish deerhounds with local farm dogs, until a breed considered to be the predecessor of the modern Bouvier des Flandres was obtained.
-This became a working dog able to perform tirelessly, herding and guarding cattle and even pulling cargo carts, thanks to its strength and temperament, and to withstand the local weather conditions due to its thick coat.
+This became a working dog with the strength and temperament to perform herding, guard cattle, and even pull cargo carts, and to withstand the local weather conditions due to its thick coat.
 The breed's practical use became antiquated after the invention of the automobile, when cattle were more practically transported by trucks.

 Historically, the ear cropping and tail docking could have been done for practical reasons, avoiding accidental amputations in the course of work, or to indicate the dog was working stock and not a pet subject to taxation.

 Up until the early 20th century, the breed was not completely defined, with three variants: Paret, Moerman or Roeselare, and Briard.
 Conflict between the proponents of these three variants held the breed's development back.
 In 1912 and 1913, several local kennel clubs recognized standards for Bouviers; however they usually had different standards for the Roeselare and other variants.

 World War I nearly caused the breed to disappear, due to the devastation that came over its region of origin and the fact that the dogs were used for military purposes.
 Indeed, Nic, a male trained as a trench dog who served during the war and was a perennial winner at dog shows after the war, is considered to be the founder of the early Bouvier des Flandres breed.

 A unified Bouvier des Flandres standard was created in 1936 by a joint French-Belgian committee.
 However, World War II again endangered the breed's existence.
 Due to these setbacks, progress was slowed, and it was not until 1965 that the Fédération Cynologique Internationale (FCI) breed standard, as agreed to by several minor kennel clubs, was adopted.